sunilabrahamindia/sunilabraham/publications/thats-the-unkindest-cut-mr-sibal.md

 <p>In the single exception to the rule, one e-commerce portal refused to act upon a take-down notice trying to prevent the sale of diapers on the grounds that it was “harmful to minors”, rightly dismissing the notice as frivolous.
 But that exception simply proved a rule: Private intermediaries use their best lawyers to protect their commercial interests, but are highly risk-averse and do not value freedom of expression, unless it affects their bottomline.</p>

-<p>Proactive and pre-emptive screening of social media content, as Mr Sibal has demanded, will only further compromise online civil liberties in what’s already a dismal situation.
+<p>Proactive and pre-emptive screening of social media content, as Mr. Sibal has demanded, will only further compromise online civil liberties in what’s already a dismal situation.
 In short, we move from a post-facto to a pre-emptive censorship regime.</p>

 <p>In fact, given the magnitude of the task of pre-screening in a nation with a 100 million Internet users and growing, such an intense censorship regime will mean not only that what Indian citizens say or post will be censored by private companies, but those private companies will, in turn, use machines to screen what humans are saying and doing!
 After all, otherwise, companies would require armies of human censors to screen the millions of posts that are made on Twitter and Facebook every minute.</p>